meralr/COVID_ISTANBUL/2020_May_22_COVID619/README.md

-# Data and Code for the Manuscript Submitted to the Journal Hypertension
+# Data and Code for the Manuscript Submitted to the journal *Hypertension*

+* Download all files into the same folder
+* Run the file "primary_analyses.R"